10 Important Steps In The Planning Process

 4. Develop Alternative Strategies

 With a better understanding of your organization and the issues it faces, you can begin to develop alternative strategies that address these issues and take advantage of the opportunities you’ve identified.
+Porter’s Generic Strategies provides a foundational understanding of various strategic routes a business can take.

 5. Evaluate the Alternatives